Perfect Baked Chicken Breasts are one of my main go-to quick-fix ingredients. They are juicy and tender every time and the prep takes only minutes.

 These Baked Chicken Breasts are delicious on their own, paired with a baked potato or baked sweet potato, in a rice bowl and with a green salad.
 I batch cook them and keep them in fridge (or freezer) to be able to quickly and easily prepare delectable weeknight dinners.

 I store Baked Chicken Breasts whole, diced, sliced or shredded, depending on how I plan to use them.
 Think about the dishes you have planned for this week’s dinners and prep yours accordingly.
 Your family’s favorite dishes will come together even more quickly when you have the main ingredient already done.

 Wondering what batch cooking is and why anyone would bother?

-Batch cooking is preparing large quantities of an ingredient for quick use in future recipes and meals.
+Batch cooking is preparing larger quantities of an ingredient than what you will eat immediately.
+Then, the extra is available for quick use in future recipes and meals.

 Ground beef, chicken, rice, dry beans, and quinoa are just a few of my favorite ingredients to batch cook.
 The prep for each only takes minutes and they all keep well in the fridge and/or freezer.